 There’s also a casino, several bars and a spa with pools and sauna for an additional fee (€10 for 1.5hours).
-There also standard ferry stuff like duty free, money exchange and medical center.
+There also standard ferry stuff like duty free, money exchange and medical centre.
 It’s a pretty flat bit of ocean so is generally a very smooth crossing so no worries for those that suffer from sea sickness.